oneturkmen/oneturkmen.github.io/_pages/research.markdown

 **Longer description:** Instead of writing code from scratch, developers frequently reuse existing functionality from other software (such as libraries, frameworks).
-They reuse the functionality through so-called an *Application Programming Interface* (API), which in essence is an interface between their own code and someone else’s already implemented one.
+They reuse the functionality through so-called *Application Programming Interface* (API), which is an interface between their own code and someone else’s already implemented one.
 These APIs have several benefits:
 - *Abstraction.* Developers do not need to know the fine implementation details to reuse the existing code (i.e., just extend a class or call a function from the